ShueyYuen/CodeSifter/playground/README.md

 ## Vue Example

-A Vue.js application example showing how to use conditional-loader with Vue.
+A Vue.js application example showing how to use code-sifter with Vue.

 ### Usage